go68nix/UniManagement/README.md

 # UniManagement
 This project is an implementation of a university system designed to manage tutor groups, lectures, and other academic events.
+The system is built using object-oriented programming principles, following a set of UML class diagrams for guidance.
+The project covers various aspects including time slots for events, skills and study levels for students, and tutor group management.
+The implementation is done in Java, leveraging the java.time package and Java Stream API for certain functionalities.